Eddie Long’s Successor Announced Only A Few Weeks After His Death

 Davis will begin his tenure as New Birth Missionary Baptist Church’s pastor immediately.

-Stephen A. Davis was the former senior pastor president and board chairman of New Birth Birmingham in Birmingham, AI.
-He was immediately assigned in New Birth Lithonia but will continue his leadership in New Birth Birmingham and will also take over the extended campus in New Birth Tuscaloosa.
+Stephen A. Davis was the former senior pastor president and board chairman of New Birth Birmingham in Birmingham, AL. He was immediately assigned in New Birth Lithonia but will continue his leadership in New Birth Birmingham and will also take over the extended campus in New Birth Tuscaloosa.

 Davis has had ties with Eddie Long since 2006.